 We introduced the Waste Connections scholarship program in 2020 as a way to help our employees' children achieve their vocational, technical and university education goals.
 The scholarship program awards renewable scholarships to children of Waste Connections' employees based on academic record, demonstrated leadership, participation in school activities, work experience, career goals and family circumstances.
 Determined by an impartial third party, award recipients receive \$2,500 each per academic year for up to four years.

-Now on its third year, the program has 125 recipients with financial contributions from Waste Connections that exceed \$300,000 and a total commitment of up to \$1.25 million.
+Now on its fourth year, the program has 175 recipients with financial contributions from Waste Connections that exceed \$750,000 and a total commitment of up to \$1.75 million.
+Click here to learn more about our 2022 recipients and their families.